CL - CY Level - 1 Report

 TASK 4: OSI Model

-- Session Layer: Manages connections between devices.
+- Session Layer: Manages connections between devices, ensuring stable communication (e.g., video calls).

-Analogy: Online Shopping
+Analogy: OSI Model and Online Shopping

 - Physical Layer: Delivery trucks and roads.